RockitBootcamp/Student-Resources/Glossary.md

 ## Instantiate
 To create something from a pattern or template

+## Loose Coupling
+In computing and systems design a loosely coupled system is one in which each of its components has, or makes use of, little or no knowledge of the definitions of other separate components.
+See More: http://en.wikipedia.org/wiki/Loose_coupling

 ## Nesting
 To place within, as in HTML and Code.
 See more: http://webdesign.about.com/od/beginningtutorials/a/aa090407.htm